Johnny Paycheck: Career

 Following Paycheck's discharge, he moved to Nashville and performed under the names Donny Young and Donald Young while working as a tenor harmony singer for artists like Porter Wagoner, Ray Price, Faron Young, and especially George Jones, with whom he developed a long-lasting rapport.
 In 1958, he released his debut single, "It's Been a Long, Long Time for Me," under Decca Records.
 In 1959, he made his debut on the Grand Ole Opry, with his single "Old Man and the River" alongside performing with artists like George Morgan, Bill Anderson, Eddie Noack, Roger Miller, and Roy Wiggins.
 One year later, in 1960, he reached top-35 status in Cashbox magazine's country charts, with the tune "Miracle of Love."
-An ad for the Grande Ole Opry in 1964 referred to Paycheck, still referred to as Donny Young, as "the nations newest singing sensation."
+An ad for the Grand Ole Opry in 1964 referred to Paycheck, still referred to as Donny Young, as "the nations newest singing sensation."

 Under the mentorship of producer Buddy Killen, Paycheck recorded for Decca Records and Mercury Records before joining George Jones' band, where he played bass, steel guitar, and sang high harmony on at least 15 of Jones' albums, including hits like "The Race Is On" and "Love Bug."
 He later co-wrote Jones's hit song "Once You've Had the Best."
 The volatile, alcohol- and drug-fueled partnership between the two was both fruitful and tumultuous, and Paycheck's vocal influence on Jones—and later Merle Haggard—went uncredited for many years.

 In 1964, he changed his name legally to Johnny Paycheck, taking the name from Johnny Paychek, a top-ranked boxer from Chicago who once fought Joe Louis for the heavyweight title (and not directly as a humorous alternative to Johnny Cash, as is commonly believed).
 Working with producer Aubrey Mayhew, Paycheck signed to Little Darlin' Records.
 His early records being stylistic experiments and were among the most ambitious and emotionally raw entries during the period of country music.
 That same year, he scored a Grammy-nominated hit with "A-11," written by Hank Cochran.
 He followed this success with a string of charting singles including "The Lovin' Machine" in 1966 and "Jukebox Charlie" in 1967.
 From the early to mid 1960s, he also enjoyed some success as a songwriter for others, with his biggest songwriting hit being "Apartment No. 9", which served as Tammy Wynette's first chart hit in December 1966.
 By the late 1960s, however, Paycheck's career faltered.
 After Little Darlin' folded at the end of the 1960s, Paycheck struggled with substance and alcohol abuse and homelessness as he drifted through Los Angeles, playing in dive bars and becoming addicted to heroin.